 A person’s credit score is one of the top factors that insurers use to set rates.
 If you have and maintain a credit score above 650, you can expect to get rewarded with cheap auto insurance rates and low down payments.
 If your credit is below 650, take active measures to raise it.
 Go over your credit report and find any false items and contest them.
 Pay all your bills on time each month and pay off any small debts.
 Then, watch your credit score go up, and your insurance rates go down.

 If you live in California and the three other states with laws against insurers charging more for drivers with low credit scores, that’s a big benefit that can save you some serious money.
 No credit check car insurance can provide peace of mind for drivers who are worried about their credit scores.
+However, it is important to consider the pros and cons before opting for this type of coverage.

 By not using a person’s credit score as a factor, these policies can help drivers feel more secure in their coverage and less stressed about their finances.
 Compare affordable direct auto insurance quotes online in minutes.
 To get started, simply enter your zip code and fill out an online application.
 Then compare the best rates from multiple insurers.